 - Pork.
 Serve a flavorful dish like these Crock Pot Pork Chops for a hearty meal.

 - Chicken.
-Pair this dish with Rosemary Chicken Thighs with Apples and Brussels Sprouts or Lemon Butter Chicken for an impressive meal.
+Pair this dish with Rosemary Chicken Thighs with Apples and Brussels Sprouts or Lemon Butter Chicken for an impressive dinner.

 - Salmon.
 Try this recipe with Salmon Meuniere or another one of these Healthy Salmon Recipes.

-- Other Sides.
+- More Sides.
 If you’re serving this dish as part of a large spread, you could also include these Sautéed Brussels Sprouts or Bacon Wrapped Asparagus.

 Recommended Tools to Make Homemade Scalloped Potatoes